curl/everything-curl/usingcurl-scpsftp.md

 secure transfers when used correctly.

-The SCP protocol is generally considered to be the black sheep of the two since it isn't very portable and usually only works between unix systems.
+The SCP protocol is generally considered to be the black sheep of the two since it isn't very portable and usually only works between Unix systems.

 ### URLs

-SFTP and SCP URLs are similar to other URLs and you download files using these protocols the same as with others.
+SFTP and SCP URLs are similar to other URLs and you download files using these protocols the same as with others:

     curl sftp://example.com/file.zip -u user

-and
+and:

     curl scp://example.com/file.zip -u user